sigmaister/copy_CollapsOS/apps/basic/README.md

 **sleep**: Sleep a number of "units" specified by the supplied expression.
 A "unit" depends on the CPU clock speed.
 At 4MHz, it is roughly 8 microseconds.

+**addr**: This very handy returns (in `A`), the address you query for.
+You can query for two types of things: commands or special stuff.

+If you query for a command, type the name of the command as an argument.
+The address of the associated routine will be returned.

+Then, there's the *special stuff*.
+This is the list of things you can query for:

+* `$`: the scratchpad.

 ## Optional modules